 I thought, what?
 In this day and age, the idea that women feel desire is news?
 But then again -- when had I last read it?

 Of course it exists.
 But if a well-read woman has to think hard before she can remember it, then we need more of it -- more women squaring their shoulders, laughing, facing the world.
-More women asking questions, like Irshad Manji, founder and director of the Moral Courage Project at New York University, who will speak at MCLA on Thursday, March 7 -- a woman who stands up for the tradition of questioning within Islam, "ijtihad, Islam's own tradition of
+More women asking questions, like Irshad Manji, founder and director of the Moral Courage Project at New York University, who will speak at MCLA on Thursday, March 7 -- a woman who stands up for the tradition of questioning within Islam, "ijtihad, Islam's own tradition of dissenting, reasoning and reinterpreting," as she writes in "Allah, Liberty and Love."

 If it is news that women can stride the world, then I will do my part to spread it, and I'm thankful for the courage and house-rocking soul of the Berkshire Fetival of Women Writers, and Marie-Elizabeth Mali and Cristin O'Keefe Aptowicz reading their poetry at yBar, and Billie Best starting seeds on the window sills at Project Native, getting ready for spring.